sampy23/pyStruct.extension/README.md

 # pyRevit-ext
-Addins for Revit based on pyrevit platform
+Addins for Structural Revit modelling.
-Addins using ironpython platform on pyrevit
+Addins using ironpython platform on pyrevit.